sfoster/serverhere/README.md

 The path to the directory to treat as the document root for the server (defaults to <code>`pwd`</code>)

     $ node ./index.js --docRoot /some/other/directory

 ### port

-port number to listen on (defaults to 3000)
+The port number to listen on (defaults to 3000)

     $ node ./index.js --port 8888

 ### hostname

 The hostname to listen for requests on (defaults to localhost)

     $ node ./index.js --hostname project1.local

 ### logger